frankligy/Linux_HandBook_Bioinformatics/examples/26_install_R_packages.md

 Error: package ‘cpp11’ 0.3.1 was found, but >= 0.4.2 is required by ‘tweenr’
 ```

 Here, we just need to update `rlang` or `cpp11` installed in base environment.
+Remember, sometimes re-install only
+modify the one in the renv not in the base (the one in the base may appear as package.1 when viewed as R doesn't allow duplicated index), so you may need to first `remove.packages(package,path/to/base_dir)` then re-install, and re-start the session if necessary.